 I went to see Cheryl read from her book and speak in Portland.
 I devoured Wild within days.
 Wild is a beautiful book, riveting and raw.
 I found myself crying and laughing in its pages.There were several things in the book that I could relate to but I realized I had nothing to be anxious about because one thing Wild wasn’t was my story.
 I understood then that it didn’t matter how many books were written about motherloss and grief.
 My memoir, told in my voice, would be different.
 Only I have lived my story and only I can tell it.
 Something inside me was immensely moved by Cheryl’s words, and I wasn’t the only one.
 Soon people all over the world were reading this book, following Cheryl on social media and thanking her for writing Wild.
 I saw how many people needed this book and how comforting it was for readers to recognize themselves in another person’s story.
 It was truly inspiring.

 A couple of years later the time was right for me to tell my story.
 After ten years as kindergarten teacher I was completely burned out in that job.
 My four ten hour work days were wearing on me and my desire to write full time was like an itch I just couldn’t scratch.
-The story I needed to write was A Lovely Woman.
+The story I needed to write was Briefly I Knew My Mother.
 I couldn’t think of anything else.
 My mind was consumed with ideas.
 I carried notepaper and pen with me everywhere I went so that I could write ideas down.
 I was so tired at the end of each work day and busy falling in love at the weekend, so instead of launching into my memoir I devoured books on writing, reading any chance I could get.
 I read Sol Stein’s books on writing and Anne Lamott’s Bird by Bird.
 I managed to save some money and gathered the courage to quit my job.

 I immediately set to work on my memoir, getting up every morning with enthusiasm and often remaining at the computer for eight hours straight, pushing it away only when my boyfriend arrived in time for dinner.The story came together quite easily for me this time round although I’ve edited it nine times in all.
 I opened up to my friends about what I was writing and eventually shared my thoughts with people on my new author’s page.
 I expected to be met with skepticism and apprehension.
 Instead I received admiration, encouragement and applause.
 People believed in me and my story.